hcinven/hcinven.github.io/README.md

 # **HCINVEN PRESENTS**
-## **about her life**
+## **Yvane Genova's Life**
 **Informations about her**

-Yvane Genova, who goes by the sobrequet Chin.
+Yvane Genova of 9-Lewis, who goes by the sobrequet Chin.
 She is an ordinary filipino teenage girl who does random postings, usually posts on [`Instagram`](https://www.instagram.com/izrchin/) and Tiktok.
 She also made a [`Youtube`](https://www.youtube.com/channel/UCFrCEpyqkfXUDR-gNTyTG1Q) channel just to post something for fun, her contents contains moments with her friends. *These are some of the things she has interest in and doing*..

 ![alt text](https://i.pinimg.com/564x/7f/da/73/7fda7347acdbde29658ec1803b6c8940.jpg)
 - **K-pop**